ethereumdegen/spirit_editor/README.md

 ### Terrain Splat Map

-- When painting splat, the system supports up to 255 textures with high efficiency and very few draw calls.
-However, the tradeoff is you have to be careful how you blend and paint them.
-To blend, be sure that you use the 'layer fade' and fade between two textures at every transition or you will get artifact lines.
-This technique does make painting slightly more tedius but offers extreme splat map optimization and texture capacity in your game.
+- You can configure the look and feel of your terrain that you paint by editing the contents of assets/terrain/TERRAIN_NAME .
+Once you are happy with your terrain configuration and painted/heightmapped data, simply copy the terrain files to your game assets and load it the same way in your game.